AbigiyaTY/Tech-news/README.md

 # Metrics webapp

-> This React capstone project that is about building a mobile web application to check a list of metrics (numeric values) that is created making use of React and Redux.
+> This React capstone project that is about building is a mobile web application to check the latest new in the tech industry.
+Built with Javascript, React and Redux

 ## Built With